browsermedia/bcms_seo_sitemap/README.markdown

 ## Installation

-The blog module installs like most other BrowserCMS modules (http://guides.browsercms.org/installing_modules.html) but it does not require a database migration.
+The Seo Sitemap module installs like most other BrowserCMS modules (http://guides.browsercms.org/installing_modules.html) but it does not require a database migration.

     gem install bcms_seo_sitemap